Speaking to Council

 Deputations will be accepted in the following formats:

-• Written format read by the person during the meeting either in person or by electronic participation
+• Written format read by the person during the meeting either in person or by electronic participation.
+Visual presentations are not accepted.

 • If you are not able to attend the meeting, your deputation in written or video format will be emailed to Council in advance of the meeting.

-2. Deputation – Item Not on the Current Agenda
+Item Not on the Current Agenda - Section 7.10 of the Procdure By-law

 Anyone wishing to appear before Council regarding an issue that is not on the current agenda must submit an outline of their deputation to the Clerk's Office.
-The submission must include any handouts or materials that are to be distributed.
-A maximum of ten minutes will be allotted for each deputation.
 The Chief Administrative Officer and the Municipal Clerk, in accordance with the Chatham-Kent Procedure By-law, will review the deputation request.
 If the deputation request is approved, the Council Coordinator will arrange an upcoming Council meeting date for the deputation.
 If the deputation request is denied, the Clerk's Office advises the requester of the reason for the denial.

 As a deputation addressing Council, you must be aware of the following:

-• Deputations must stay within the allotted time limit.
+• Deputations must stay within the 5-minute allotted time limit unless otherwise indicated at the beginning of the meeting.

 Council Meetings are held once a month to consider planning applications.